linode/docs/docs/applications/voip/install-and-configure-mumble-on-debian.md

     If you want Murmur to have priority over other applications on the server, you can answer **Yes** to this question.

 5. Next, you will be asked to set a *SuperUser* password.
-Murmur has a modifiable SuperUser account that lets you change server settings in Mumble on the client.
+Murmur has a SuperUser account that lets you change server settings from the Mumble client.
 You may set it to whatever password you want.

     [![Image description](/docs/assets/murmur-debian-super-user-resized.png)](/docs/assets/murmur-debian-super-user.png)